The Benefits of Exercise for Your SkinPosted on Friday, January 31st, 2014 by Douglas M. Stevens, MD

 Being physically active, protecting your skin and eating right can directly benefit your skin!

-If you are interested in learning more about skin care, your skin’s health or would just like a complimentary assessment, I encourage you to arrange a consultation with our aesthetician, Elise Adelman.
+If you are interested in learning more about skin care, your skin’s health or would just like a assessment, I encourage you to arrange a consultation with our aesthetician, Elise Adelman.
 Elise is our accredited medical aesthetician and can examine your skin and shed some light (pun intended) on the best skin care routine for your individual skin type.
-Consultations are complimentary, so feel free to request a consultation on our website.
+Feel free to request a consultation on our website.

 I hope you will take advantage of the many benefits exercise can offer for your skin – and Elise’s expertise, she really is extraordinary!